luliang333/group_project_1/README.md

 2. Location (lat) vs. cancer rate
 	- Lower 48 states

-3. Poverty rate vs. cancer rate in each county in California
+3. Poverty rate vs. cancer rate in each State

 #### The sources we will use are: